Banks of the Philippines

 • full and partial refunds are available only directly from the provider service

-Onboarding and access fee refer to your ecommpay key account manager
+Onboarding and access fee refer to your ecommpay key account manager; additional information is available in ecommshop

 Interaction diagram

-Payout processing by using the Banks of the Philippines payment method requires merchant's web service, one of the interfaces and the payment platform of ecommpay, as well as one of the bank services which works with this payment method.
+Payment processing by using the Banks of the Philippines method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of one of the bank services which works with this payment method.

 Operations support